 Let’s take a look at the two very different technologies, how they affect your internet experience, and help you decide whether cable or ADSL is the right choice for you.

-Cable has the speed you need
+Does Cable have the speed you need?

 Now, this is something that’s actually been available for many, many years, but the stuff we do online now – such as streaming Netflix, or engaging in gaming – makes cable really popular.
 New technologies are in the pipeline that will increase cable internet speeds even more.
 But right now, few would complain about a 100Mbit/sec connection direct to their home, which Telstra and Optus both offer – as long as you purchase a “speed boost” option for your connection.
 Even the “regular” speed of a basic cable connection, at 30Mbps, is faster than even the fastest ADSL, which can reach around 22Mbps.
 But only if you live right next to the phone exchange.